Haiti launches micro-finance catastrophe insurance program

-PORT-AU-PRINCE, Haiti, Jan 29 (Reuters) - When Hurricane Sandy struck Haiti late last year, the home Guerda Pierre shares with her three children and mother in Cabaret, north of Port-au-Prince, was flooded - and so was the merchandise she sold to make a living.
+PORT-AU-PRINCE, Haiti (Reuters) - When Hurricane Sandy struck Haiti late last year, the home Guerda Pierre shares with her three children and mother in Cabaret, north of Port-au-Prince, was flooded — and so was the merchandise she sold to make a living.

 “The books, the food, everything was wet after Sandy,” said Pierre.
 The plantain plants and beans in her garden were also destroyed.